 Though it is not always my favourite thing to do, I have given a number of dharma talks over the years.
 A number of them are available on the dharma talk archive at the Zen Center website.
 I upgraded my plan on WordPress, so that I can now host audio on my site; I will keep a few on Soundcloud in any case.

-I have recorded some short meditation guides for Simple Habit; you will need to pay to listen to these, but if you need regular bursts of short instructions, go for it – and of course doing so helps support me to pay the rent – having just accessed the stats for that site, it seems that I am reaching more people on it than any other method I am choosing…
+I have recorded a number of short meditation guides for Simple Habit; you will need to pay to listen to these, but if you need regular bursts of short instructions, go for it – and of course doing so helps support me to pay the rent – according to the stats for that site, I reach way more people on the app than any other method.

 I gave five talks to different groups while I was in England in September and October.
 A couple of times I revisited the Bodhisattva Vows; this is the discussion we had about them at Hebden Bridge: